The amount of paperwork and

 REDUCING ADMINISTRATIVE WORKLOADS

 The first step in reducing your administrative workload is to take a look at what you are doing.
 Make a list of all of the tasks you do in a typical day, week, and month.
-Estimate how long you spend on each task.
+And estimate how long you spend on each task.

 I know the list is long and varied, but knowing exactly what you do and how long it takes helps to quantify your work.